Shruthaja/Advanced-Topics-software-engineering-6324-001/README.md

     }

     function set(address _newOwner) internal {
         owner = _newOwner;
     }

     function get() public view returns (address) {
         return owner;
     }
 }

-// This is an example of where the dead-code detector is indeed working fine.
+// This is an example where the dead-code detector is indeed working correctly.
-// This is also an internal function however unlike in the other contracts it is truly never used.
+// This is an internal function that is truly never used.

 // Internal library
 library L {